ispamm/Img2Img-SC/README.md

 Img2Img-SC
 </center>

-This is the official implementation of the paper:
+This is the official implementation of the paper: Language-Oriented Semantic Latent Representation for Image Transmission

 The code will be soon available.